A Comparison of Performance Measures for Online Algorithms: Relative Worst Order Analysis

 In the definitions of \LDC{} and \BAL{} given in Section~\ref{preliminaries}, different decisions are made as to which server to use in cases of ties.
-In \LDC{} the server which is physically closer is moved in the case of a tie (equal virtual distances from the point requested).
+In \LDC{} the server which is really closer is moved in the case of a tie (with regard to virtual distances from the point requested).
 The rationale behind this is that the server which would have the least cost is moved.
 In \BAL{} the server which is further away is moved to the point.
-The rationale behind this is that, since $d>1$, when there is a tie, the total cost for the closer server is already significantly higher than the total cost for the other, so moving the server which is further away evens out how much total cost they have, at least temporarily.
-With these tie-breaking decisions, the two algorithms behave very similarly when $d$ is an integer.
+The rationale behind this is that, since $d>1$, when there is a tie, the total cost for the closer server is already significantly higher than the total cost for the other, so moving the server which is further away evens out how much total cost they have.
+With these tie-breaking decisions, the two algorithms behave very similarly.